-Family Medicine II is a mandatory, third year, upper level, four week core rotation, that may be served preferably in an office based setting, however, can be accomplished in an in-patient setting.
+Family Medicine II is a mandatory, third year, upper level, four-week core rotation, that may be served in either the in-patient or out-patient setting.
 The osteopathic medical student is, under preceptor supervision, actively engaged in both the care and the medical decision-making for both the in-patient and out-patient population.
 During the four weeks, the osteopathic medical student will evaluate patients, develop comprehensive care plans and experience the responsibilities associated with physician actions.